High-dimensional variable clustering based on maxima of a weakly dependent random process: Proofs of main results

 \subsection{Proofs of Section \ref{sec:variable_clust}}

-In Proposition \ref{prop:Cevt}, we prove that the function introduced in Section \ref{subsec:ai_block_models} is an extreme-value copula.
-We do this by showing that its margins are distributed uniformly on the unit interval [0,1] and that it is max-stable, which is a defining characteristic of extreme-value copulae.
+In Proposition \ref{prop:Cevt}, we prove that the function introduced in Section \ref{subsec:ai_block_models} is an extreme value copula.
+We do this by showing that its margins are distributed uniformly on the unit interval [0,1] and that it is max-stable, which is a defining characteristic of extreme value copulae.

-\begin{proof}[Proof of Proposition \ref{prop:Cevt}] We first show that $C$ is a copula function.
-It is clear that $C(\textbf{u}) \in [0,1]$ for every $\textbf{u} \in [0,1]^d$.
+\begin{proof}[Proof of Proposition \ref{prop:Cevt}] We first show that $C_\infty$ is a copula function.
+It is clear that $C_\infty(\textbf{u}) \in [0,1]$ for every $\textbf{u} \in [0,1]^d$.
 We check that its univariate margins are uniformly distributed on $[0,1]$.
 Without loss of generality, take $u^{(i_{1,1})} \in [0,1]$ and let us compute

-So $C$ is a copula function.
-We now have to prove that $C$ is an extreme-value copula.
-We recall that $C$ is an extreme-value copula if and only if $C$ is max-stable, that is for every $m \geq 1$
+So $C_\infty$ is a copula function.
+We now have to prove that $C_\infty$ is an extreme value copula.
+We recall that $C_\infty$ is an extreme value copula if and only if $C_\infty$ is max-stable, that is for every $m \geq 1$

 By definition, we have